-If you have a passion for helping others heal and want to learn at a Christian university, this program was designed for you.
-Nursing careers are expected to grow 6% between 2022 –2032, according to the Bureau of Labor Statistics (BLS).
+If you have a passion for helping others heal and want to learn at a Christian university, this pre-licensure nursing program was designed for you.
+Nursing careers are expected to grow 6% between 2023–2033, according to the Bureau of Labor Statistics (BLS).
 This is double the national average of 3% for all other occupations.
-Plus, we lock in the rate of your tuition as soon as you begin this BSN program, eliminating the stress of cost increases after you enroll.
+Plus, we lock in your tuition rate from the moment you begin—so your nursing program cost stays consistent, giving you peace of mind and protecting you from future increases.

 Why Pursue My Bachelor of Science in Nursing at IWU?

-There are several benefits to pursuing your pre-licensure nursing education at IWU.
-We offer accredited degree programs taught by experienced faculty who are experts in the topics they teach.
-We also provide comprehensive student services, from tech support to tutoring, to help you succeed in this Bachelor of Science in Nursing program.
-Students learn from expert faculty who will become mentors in the faith, integrating classroom learning with biblical truths for a Christ-centered environment that encourages spiritual growth.
+At IWU, your nursing education is more than a degree.
+It’s preparation for a life of service.
+There are several benefits to pursuing your pre-licensure nursing education here.
+From tech support to tutoring, our comprehensive student services are designed to help you succeed in this Bachelor of Science in Nursing program.
+And our accredited degree programs are taught by experienced faculty who are experts in their fields.
+From clinicals to NCLEX preparation courses, they will become your mentors in the faith, integrating classroom learning with biblical truths for a Christ-centered environment that encourages spiritual growth.

 What Will I Learn in this BSN Program?

-The Bachelor of Science in Nursing program at IWU is designed to give students a strong foundation in the knowledge and delivery of care skills they can build on as they pursue licensure.
-Throughout the program, students engage in a curriculum that combines coursework and clinical practice.
-This experiential approach helps students develop the confidence and patient communication skills to deliver effective, empathetic care.
-Course topics cover anatomy, physiology, pharmacology, and others.
+You will learn how to become an RN.
+The Bachelor of Science in Nursing program at IWU is designed to give you a strong foundation in the knowledge and delivery of care skills you can build on as you pursue licensure.
+Throughout the program, you will engage in a curriculum that combines coursework and clinical practice.
+This experiential approach will help you develop the confidence and patient communication skills to deliver effective, empathetic care.
+Course topics cover anatomy, physiology, pharmacology and more.

 What Makes IWU Different?